SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 Following parameters need to be configured inside program management for MNA.

 * `mna.mnaUrl=http://<mna-context-url>/mna-rest/`  - URL of the Monitoring and Alerting client server's rest url
-* `mnaServerName=proctor_dev`  -  Used by the mna clients to identify which server is sending the log/metrics/alerts.
+* `mnaServerName=tdsadmin_dev`  -  Used by the mna clients to identify which server is sending the log/metrics/alerts.
 * `mnaNodeName=dev`  - Used by the mna clients to identify who is sending the log/metrics/alerts.
 There is a discrete mnaServerName and a node in case say XXX for server name & node1/node2 in a clustered environment giving the ability to search across clustered nodes by server name or specifically for a given node.
 Itâ€™s being stored in the db for metric/log/alert, but not displayed.
-* `mna.logger.level=ERROR`  - Used to control what is logged to the Monitoring and Alerting system.
+* `mna.logger.level=INFO`  - Used to control what is logged to the Monitoring and Alerting system.
 Logging Levels (ALL - Turn on all logging levels,  TRACE, DEBUG, INFO, WARN, ERROR, OFF - Turn off logging).

 #### SSO properties